MBRs − choosing the process and membrane configuration

-When considering configurations, there is a trade-off between the perceived robustness and simplicity of the sidestream configuration and the generally lower cost of the immersed configuration.
+When considering configurations, there is a trade-off between the perceived robustness and simplicity of the sidestream configuration and the generally lower cost of the immersed process.
 This cost difference − which is associated with the higher energy and membrane cost (in terms of cost per m2 membrane area) of the sidestream configuration − becomes less significant (in terms of the cost per unit time) as the installation becomes smaller.

 So for small flows of difficult-to-treat (or 'biorefractory') effluents, the sidestream configuration is often selected because it is simpler in operation, is smaller in footprint, and simpler to service − especially with reference to membrane replacement.
 For very large plants, the immersed process configuration is always selected and nearly always the HF membrane configuration since the opex is usually lower than for the FS membranes.

 For intermediate flows, the choice is normally between the two immersed membrane configurations, HF and FS.
 The FS configuration is operationally simpler but both the membrane cost (per m2 area) and the energy requirement are normally slightly higher than for the HF configuration.

 Finally, although most of the sidestream MBRs implemented are the classical pumped type, where the membranes are arranged in series in a serpentine pattern, they can also be run in air-lift mode.
 This configuration has an energy demand comparable to that of immersed MBRs and so can be considered for municipal wastewater applications (an example is Pentair's Ootmarsum case study − see our feature 'Improving MBR flux: Ultrafiltration with a twist').
 It offers the advantage of lower footprint and effective rag removal, although the membranes are usually more costly than the immersed ones.

 Although sMBRs are more energy intensive than iMBRs, they offer a number of advantages: